 - Creative activities, such as photography, painting, or music.
 Artistic hobbies improve your overall health and well-being.
 In fact, individuals who play an instrument experience better connectivity between the left and right sides of their brains, improving cognitive function.

 - Reading.
 Many people love curling up with a good book.
-Not only is it enjoyable, but researchers out of Sussex University found that reading can lower stress by as much as 68%.
+Not only is it enjoyable, but researchers out of Sussex University found that reading can lower stress by as much as 68 percent.

 I challenge you to think of something outside of your work that you love.
 Something that inspires you and ignites your passion.
 Investing time into a hobby has not only enriched my life personally, but I have seen it raise my creativity and productivity at work as well.
 It can do the same for you.
 What are you waiting for?